 As a condition of participation in the program, the Department of Education will require prompt notification from your school if that happens.
 The school's receipt of voucher program funding for the student will be affected, depending on when the student withdraws.

-The student would be able to change schools at the start of the following school year and apply for a voucher to do so if the household income requirements are still met and the new school participates in the program.
+The student would be able to change schools at the start of the following school year and apply for a voucher to do so if the household income requirements are still met.
 However, the student cannot change schools during the year and use a voucher to attend the second school.

 The scholarship is the lesser of the following amounts: